-Dir. of Food and Bev/ Exec Chef, Playboy Mansion, West Los Angeles, CA
+Director of Food & Beverage, Executive Chef, Playboy Mansion, West Los Angeles, CA.

 Mr. William S. Bloxsom-Carter is the Executive Chef and Director of Food and Beverage at the Playboy Mansion in Los Angeles, California.
 He has been creating extraordinary food and exclusive wine offerings for Hugh Hefner’s Playboy Mansion parties for over 25 years.